 I'm a Harvard-trained -- M.Arch Harvard Graduate School of Design (GSD) ‘97 -- non-traditional "architect" (not licensed) working on both sides of the fence: I'm a developer who hires myself as a designer.
 It saves me money!
 I work across a range of typologies but typically I favor small-footprint, big-impact residential, recreational and hospitality projects.

-Mostly I do architecture, but my work has also included the design and manufacture of shelter products, a tech start-up in the "sharing economy", a 20-acre native plant demonstration farm and graduate-level design teaching and lecturing.
+Mostly I do residential architecture, but my work has also included the design and manufacture of shelter products, a tech start-up in the "sharing economy", a 20-acre native plant demonstration farm and graduate-level design teaching and lecturing.
 Some of my work has been more successful than others, but I've learned a TON each time I've tried something new.

 In 2010, after 15 years in LA, I moved to Joshua Tree.
 I'm currently kicking off my latest design/development project here called Sunever Co.
 Stay tuned.